 4.1 Term.
 This Agreement will commence on the Effective Date and will remain in effect until the last Order Form is expired or terminated.
-Access to the Credly Credentialing Platform shall be granted on the effective date indicated in the applicable Order Form and continue for the term specified therein.
+Access to the Credly System shall be granted on the effective date indicated in the applicable Order Form and continue for the term specified therein.

 4.2 Termination.
 This Agreement and any Order Form will terminate upon written notice to the breaching Party for a material breach of the Agreement or Order Form, which breach, if capable of being cured, remains uncured for a period of 30 days after receipt of written notice specifying the breach.

 4.3 Effect of Termination.
-A Credential issued by Issuer, accepted by an Earner, and not revoked by Issuer at the time of termination will remain on the Credly Credentialing Platform to be hosted, maintained and displayed by Credly, subject to the conditions described in Section 1.3(e) of this Agreement.
+A Credential issued by Issuer, accepted by an Earner, and not revoked by Issuer at the time of termination will remain on the Credly System to be hosted, maintained and displayed by Credly, subject to the conditions described in Section 1.3(e) of this Agreement.

 5. Confidential Information; Rights, Use, and Ownership.